 I’m not necessarily saying these are the “best” essays or even necessarily the most enjoyable to read.
-There are others that might be more interesting to read than some of these (I don’t know, it depends on the person).
 But these are the turning points, or keystones in the construction.

-These are in order of their appearance, because the entire website is a series.
+These are in order of their appearance (oldest on top), because the entire website is a series.
 I think these selections taken together will provide enough context to see the whole trajectory.

 - Manifesto: First attempt to summarize what will be the whole trajectory.
 It foresees much of this, but not all of it.